Yunushan/ansible-wazuh-forti-rsyslog/README.md

 ## Notes & troubleshooting

-- **Port 514:** Using 514 is possible, but 5514 is the default to avoid conflicts with other syslog receivers.
+- **Port 514:** This is now the default.
+If you have conflicts, use a high port like 5514 instead.
 - **SELinux:** On SELinux-enforcing systems, you may need additional policy adjustments if you log to a non-standard path.
 - **Wazuh config path:** If your `ossec.conf` is not at `/var/ossec/etc/ossec.conf`, set `forti_wazuh_ossec_conf_path` accordingly.
 - **FortiGate configuration:** Configure FortiGate to send syslog to this server on the chosen protocol and port.